The Go-Between: Interpretations

 Later literary interpretations looked beyond the book's immediately noticeable themes.
 For Colm Tóibín in his introduction to a 2002 reprint, the book is not really "a drama about class or about England, or a lost world mourned by Hartley; instead it is a drama about Leo's deeply sensuous nature moving blindly, in a world of rich detail and beautiful sentences, toward a destruction that is impelled by his own intensity of feeling and, despite everything, his own innocence."
-Kevin Gardner cites the narrative technique among other complex treatments of time: "Hartley's haunting tale of lost innocence underscores the modern experience of broken time, a paradox in which humanity is alienated from the past, yet not free from it, a past that continues to exist in and to control the subconscious … This doubling of consciousness and of narrative voice—the innocent twelve-year-old's emerging from beneath the self-protective sixty-five-year-old's—is one of Hartley's most effective techniques."
+Kevin Gardner cites the narrative technique among other complex treatments of time: "Hartley's haunting tale of lost innocence underscores the modern experience of broken time, a paradox in which humanity is alienated from the past, yet not free from it, a past that continues to exist in and to control the subconscious ...
+This doubling of consciousness and of narrative voice—the innocent twelve-year-old's emerging from beneath the self-protective sixty-five-year-old's—is one of Hartley's most effective techniques."

-Another preoccupation in Tóibín's introduction was how far the story of "The Go-Between" is based on fact, in the wake of Adrian Wright's biographical study, Foreign Country: The Life of L. P. Hartley.
-Although Leo is twelve at the time of the novel – the long, hot summer of 1900 – the five-year-old Hartley remembered that time afterwards as "a Golden Age".
+Another preoccupation in Tóibín's introduction was how far the story of The Go-Between is based on fact, in the wake of Adrian Wright's biographical study Foreign Country: The Life of L. P. Hartley.
+Although Leo is 12 at the time of the novel – the long, hot summer of 1900 – the five-year-old Hartley remembered that time afterwards as "a Golden Age".
 When he was about Leo's age in 1909, Hartley spent a summer with a school friend called Moxley at Bradenham Hall in Norfolk and took part in a cricket match.
 The names are sufficiently close to Maudsley and Brandham to give rise to such speculation.
-But Tóibín counsels a cautious approach to the question, quoting Hartley's own study of fiction-writing, The Novelist's Responsibility.
-The novelist's world, he wrote, "must, in some degree, be an extension of his own life."
-And, while it is "unsafe to assume that a novelist's work is autobiographical in any direct sense," this does not prevent it from reflecting his experience.
+However, Tóibín counsels a cautious approach to the question, quoting Hartley's study of fiction-writing The Novelist's Responsibility.
+The novelist's world, he wrote "must, in some degree, be an extension of his own life", and while it is "unsafe to assume that a novelist's work is autobiographical in any direct sense," this idea does not prevent it from reflecting his experience.